digitalservicebund/ris-backend-service/backend/README.md

 **If you use IntelliJ:**

-The run configuration _Application_ should be created automatically.
+- The run configuration _Application_ should be created automatically.
 Add `local` to _Active profiles_.
+- Install the [EnvFile plugin](https://plugins.jetbrains.com/plugin/7861-envfile/) and add the `.env` File in the repo root to the run config.

 **If you use VS Code:**

-TODO
+- The launch config in `backend/.vscode/launch.json` should be used automatically

 ### Lookup tables